openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 It cannot be emphasized too much that the requirement here is for **experienced specialist software engineering**.
 This is the shop front for OpenHW and the qualify of the SDK will be the perceived quality of OpenHW.

 Unless **otherwise indicated in bold**, resource is not yet available.
-In summary at present there is a shortfall of 35 - 41 specialist engineer months.
+In summary at present there is a shortfall of 35 - 41 specialist engineer months and 12 engineer months of project manager.
+These figures exclude work to support Symbiflow.

 - Component 1 - OpenHW IDE and debugger

   - specification of the debugger interface;
   - hardware for testing;
   - 1 engineer month expertise in Eclipse CDT debugger integration;
-  - 1 engineer month exertise in Eclipse CDT third party tool integration (Symbiflow); and
+  - 1 engineer month expertise in Eclipse CDT third party tool integration (Symbiflow); and
   - 2 engineer months expertise in example integration within Eclipse CDT.

 - Component 2 - Compiler tool chain